In 1947, the village of Morganville, Kansas, population less than 300,

 And on Thursday, September 10, 2015, 20 citizens of Fèves visited Morganville and Clay Center, Kansas.

 Schoolmaster Henri Torlotting, nephew Gérard, age 7, and

 Henri's wife Mathilde.
 Photo probably by Ed Utley in 1949.

-If you have any questions, comments or other musings about the Morganville-Fèves story, reception plans, or any other related matter, please contact us.
+If you have any questions, comments or other musings about the Morganville-Fèves story or any related matter, please contact us.